alrokayan/hadoop-openstack-centos/README.rst

 (4)	Open Eclipse then choose: File -> New -> Project -> *MapReduce Project*.
 (5)	Put any project name, then click ``Configure Hadoop install directory…``, then click ``Browse...`` and select your uncompressed Hadoop Jars folder, example: /Users/alrokayan/hadoop-0.22.0, then click Apply -> OK -> Finish.
 (6)	Drag (or copy-and-past) the three .java files from ``Eclipse-Example`` folder (``WordCountDriver.java``, ``WordCountMap.java``, and ``WordCountReduce.java``) into the ``src`` folder (not the project it self) in Eclipse, then choose copy, then press OK.
-(7) From OpenStack controller, make sure that the ``config\configrc`` file has the correct values for your OpenStack setup.
+(7) From OpenStack controller, make sure that the ``conf\configrc`` file has the correct values for your OpenStack setup.
 (8)	From OpenStack controller, execute :

 ::